Coronavirus, The Immune System and Stress

 United Kingdom National Health Service

 In Part I we discussed what the Coronavirus is and why we need to bolster our immune systems to help defend against it and other diseases.
-Iodine was identified as nutrient that both supports the immune system and helps fight off viruses.
+Iodine was identified as nutrient that provides immune support to help fight off viruses.
 We now continue our discussion with other nutrients as well as sleep and stress management.

-Supplementation above the recommended levels has been shown to enhance immune competence and resistance to viral infections and in animal models and human studies.9 Selenium deficiency has been associated with increased incidence, severity and progression of viral infections such as influenza and HIV.
+Supplementation above the recommended levels has been shown to provide sound immune support and resistance to viral infections and in animal models and human studies.9 Selenium deficiency has been associated with increased incidence, severity and progression of viral infections such as influenza and HIV.

 Viruses and Selenium